Thank you for visiting my site. My name is Alastair Roberts.

 About Alastair Roberts

 I am a UK accredited CBT and Existential integrative Psychological Counsellor, Therapist and Coach, with over 9 years of experience.
-I practise in English, in Berlin and London.
+I practise in English, in London and Berlin.
 I am also available on Skype or Facetime from anywhere across the World.
 I help people with both clinical and sub-clinical issues.

 Do you need professional support to work on distressing emotional experiences, like stress, anxiety, conflict, depression and low self-esteem, or unhelpful habits like procrastination, perfectionism and addictions?
 Is your performance at work waning?
 Have you got an important interview coming up?
 Are you facing difficult decisions?
 Are you lacking in energy and motivation?
 Do you have difficulty with resilience and persistence?
 Are you questioning what you value and whether you’re making enough of your life?
 Are you co-dependent in your relational life, cut off from people or over involved?